- DWM#1 Exceptions Reports (Daily)

 This report identifies Columbia patrons who have long overdue Borrow Direct books.
 Using the report staff contact patrons directly to encourage return.

-Long Overdue Notice will only be sent to patrons when books are Overdue Lost, up to 12 months after original charge date.
+Long Overdue Notice will only be sent to patrons when books are Overdue Lost, 6-12 months after original charge date.
 They are alerted that if Columbia pays an invoice from a lending institution, they will be required to pay the replacement fine.
 In such case the book return will not be accepted.
 Corresponding notes are made in the patron's Voyager record for LIO staff's information.

 The process is intended to minimize the number of invoices sent by partner institutions.
 Handling invoices is a time consuming process for staff and is preferably avoided whenever possible.